Hunterryan725/AlphaZero-Connect-Four/README.md

 python3 driver.py 5 250 400 1 pit Models/checkpoint_3_250_800_0.pth Models/checkpoint_3_250_800_0.pth

-Special credit to implementations of AlphaZero by https://web.stanford.edu/~surag/posts/alphazero.html and https://towardsdatascience.com/from-scratch-implementation-of-alphazero-for-connect4-f73d4554002a that helped tremendously in this process
+Special thanks to implementations of AlphaZero by https://web.stanford.edu/~surag/posts/alphazero.html and https://towardsdatascience.com/from-scratch-implementation-of-alphazero-for-connect4-f73d4554002a that helped tremendously in this process